Self-Sufficiency and Survival

-What we have included though, are the most obvious books - directly about survival and self-sufficiency, basic tools, water management, and so on.
+What we have included though, are the most obvious books - directly about self-sufficiency, resilience, basic tools, water management, and so on.
 Highly recommended is The Encyclopedia of Country Living - a true omnibus practically written by Carla who lived it her whole life.
 A necessary title for any self-sufficiency bookshelf.

 Resilience is a hot topic these days, and means different things to different people.
 I like what Carol Deppe says in The Resilient Gardener, "These days we tend to design our gardens and our gardening for good times, times when everything is going well… My garden needed to be designed around the reality that life has its ups and downs.
 It has good times and bad… I needed to understand more about how to garden in hard times.
 I needed a more resilient garden."